Symplectic structure in open string field theory III: Electric field: Homotopy Ellwood invariant

 which makes $\mathcal{O}$ a weight-$(0,0)$ primary, thus we do not need to keep track of its local coordinates in diagrams.
 This simplification was the primary motivation behind including an additional $X^2$ BCFT to our considerations.
 The motivation for using an antisymmetric polarization is going to be apparent in the next subsection.

 Now, consider the left hand side of~\eqref{eq:5.7} with the Kalb-Ramond state~\eqref{eq:5.8}.
 First, we focus on the overlap of $(c_0 - \overline{c}_0)| \mathcal{O} \rangle$ with $| B_\ast \rangle$, which we assume it to be the boundary state associated with a D1-brane carrying a constant electric flux.
 Such a boundary state (and its T-dual) is investigated in~\cite{DiVecchia:1999mal,DiVecchia:1999fje}.
-Adapting it to the bosonic theory and our conventions, we have
+Adapting it to the bosonic theory and our conventions, we have\footnote{We take $x^1$ direction to be non-compact in this computation for brevity.
+We are going to compactify it after evaluating the relevant overlaps.
+The result remains unchanged if $x^1$ is compactified from the get-go.}

 where

 is the matrix intermixing the left-and right-moving oscillators in the presence of the electric field.
 We only show the $\mu =0,1,2$ and ghost components of the boundary state explicitly while suppressing the transverse component of the boundary state $| B_\perp \rangle$.
 The normalization factor $\mathcal{N}(\varepsilon_\DBI)$ depends on the electric field nontrivially and it is given by